Hearing aid: Telecoil

 Telecoils or T-coils (from "Telephone Coils") are small devices installed in hearing aids or cochlear implants.
 An audio induction loop generates an electromagnetic field that can be detected by T-coils, allowing audio sources to be directly connected to a hearing aid.
 The T-coil is intended to help the wearer filter out background noise.
 They can be used with telephones, FM systems (with neck loops), and induction loop systems (also called "hearing loops") that transmit sound to hearing aids from public address systems and TVs.
 In the UK and the Nordic countries, hearing loops are widely used in churches, shops, railway stations, and other public places.
-In the US, telecoils and hearing loops are gradually becoming more common.
-Audio induction loops, telecoils and hearing loops are gradually becoming more common also in Slovenia.

 A T-coil consists of a metal core (or rod) around which ultra-fine wire is coiled.
 T-coils are also called induction coils because when the coil is placed in a magnetic field, an alternating electric current is induced in the wire (Ross, 2002b; Ross, 2004).
 The T-coil detects magnetic energy and transduces (converts) it to electrical energy.
 In the United States, the Telecommunications Industry Association's TIA-1083 standard, specifies how analog handsets can interact with telecoil devices, to ensure the optimal performance.

 Although T-coils are effectively a wide-band receiver, interference is unusual in most hearing loop situations.
 Interference can manifest as a buzzing sound, which varies in volume depending on the distance the wearer is from the source.
 Sources are electromagnetic fields, such as CRT computer monitors, older fluorescent lighting, some dimmer switches, many household electrical appliances and airplanes.

-The states of Florida and Arizona have passed legislation that requires hearing professionals to inform patients about the usefulness of telecoils.
+A more recent technology, Auracast, uses Bluetooth instead.